 - To earn Silver, you have to meet all of the preconditions.

-Currently, New/Existing Buildings | New/Existing Interiors | and Core + Shell are the three main building types that can earn WELL Certification.
-There are additional building/space types in pilot now that you can utilize.
+New/Existing Buildings | New/Existing Interiors | and Core + Shell are the three main building types that can earn WELL Certification.
+There are additional building/space types in the pilot now that you can utilize.

-About the WELL AP Credential
+About the WELL AP Exam and Credential

 Our advice?
-Get this hot credential now and show you are an early advocate and it will help your career and your company as the IWBI and GBCI/USGBC push WELL to further success!
+Get this hot credential now and show you are an early advocate.
+It will help your career and company as the IWBI and GBCI/USGBC push WELL to further success!

 GBES has helped over 150,000 professionals (and students) prepare for LEED professional credential exams since 2007.
 We are experts.
 Our WELL practice tests are built on the same industry-leading exam simulator, and our WELL customers love how realistic our questions are as they study and pass!